12 Free Things to do in Greenville, South Carolina

 Unfortunately, with more popularity comes increased pricing, especially in the dining & lodging department.
 To help keep your trip costs down, I have compiled a list of the best free attractions in the area.
-Fortunately, many of the best things to do are naturally free, with nature and art based attractions in abundance.
+Fortunately, many of the best things to do are naturally free, with nature and art based attractions taking center stage.

-Those looking to keep their trip budget-friendly will be happy to hear that there is plenty of free fun to be found throughout the Upstate.
-Take a look at my top 10 free attractions in Greenville (note: I have included a few wonderful natural attractions within a 20-30 minute drive).
+Those looking to keep their trip budget-friendly will be happy to hear that free fun is abundant throughout the Upstate.
+Take a look at my list of the top free things to do in Greenville (note: I have included a few wonderful natural attractions within a 20-30 minute drive).

 Take a stroll around Falls Park on the Reedy

 The beautiful centerpiece of downtown Greenville, which draws tourists from all over, is Reedy River Falls, a beautiful 28 foot cascading waterfall located in the historic West end neighborhood.
 The best view of the waterfall can be enjoyed via a walk across Liberty Bridge, a 355 foot long suspension bridge.

 The park is considered to be the oasis of the bustling downtown – a place to relax, picnic, enjoy a nature walk, stroll around the gardens, and simply de-stress.
 Nature lovers will definitely want to plan for a stroll around this quaint park.
 The park is also home to numerous free events including a popular Moonlight Movies series, taking place Wednesday nights in May and September.

 There are 2 charming restaurants with great views of the falls: Mary’s and Paserelle Bistro.
 Paserelle is a quaint French bistro with a nice patio area overlooking the falls.
 The food is great too, particularly during weekend brunch.

 Location: 601 S. Main St.

 Tip: Free parking can be found on Main Street and on nights & weekends in the Richardson St. garage.